Table service is our pleasure.

 Customers can access Dine-In Mobile Ordering through the Chick-fil-A App, just as they can for other mobile orders.
 After selecting “mobile order,” the “dine-in” option will be listed alongside the “carry-out” and “drive-thru” options.

 Rather than approach the counter upon entering the restaurant, customers simply check in directly from their table: they find an open table with a number on it and, when prompted, tap the top of their iPhone or the middle of their Android device to the table number.
 Customers can also manually enter the table number rather than scanning it with their phone.

 Bill Fink, the local franchise Operator of Chick-fil-A Oldsmar in Oldsmar, Florida, tested Dine-In Mobile Ordering before its nationwide launch.
 Customers find it easy to use, and it makes their restaurant experiences more convenient, Fink said.

 “It’s just another way we can care for our customers,” said Fink.
 “We want to make it as convenient and efficient as possible for them, and this helps remove that instinct to simply leave when our drive-thru looks too crowded.”

 Across the country, Aaron Clifford put Dine-In Mobile Ordering into play at Chick-fil-A Pleasanton.
 The restaurant, near Silicon Valley, sits in the shadow of several of the largest technology companies in the country — where many of Clifford’s lunch customers work.
 Given their busy schedules, Clifford said those guests are looking for simplicity and efficiency when it comes to their meals.

-The preliminary feedback on Dine-In Mobile Ordering suggests that customers are on board.
-Ninety-five percent of surveyed customers rate it as an “excellent fit” for Chick-fil-A, and we hope you’ll agree.
-Download the Chick-fil-A One App to get started.
+At the time of launch, 95% of surveyed customers rated it as an “excellent fit” for Chick-fil-A, and we hope you’ll agree.
+Download the Chick-fil-A App to get started.